gohandle/rb/README.md

 ## TODO
 - MUST be able to use a.URL() directly into a.Render with Redirect()
 - COULD allow default template options that are applied on each render
+- COULD implement multi-render and multi-bind that does it based on content types and accept headers
+- SHOULD add options to FormBind that selects which part of the request the bind will perform
+- COULD add an empty bind that just calls parse Form